simonsobs/socs/docs/agents/acti_camera.rst

 OCS Site Config
 ```````````````

-To configure the Site Camera Agent we need to add a SiteCameraAgent
+To configure the ACTi Camera Agent we need to add a ACTiCameraAgent
 block to our ocs configuration file.
 Here is an example configuration block
 using all of the available arguments::

-      {'agent-class': 'SiteCameraAgent',
+      {'agent-class': 'ACTiCameraAgent',
-       'instance-id': 'camera-newburghlab',
+       'instance-id': 'cameras',
        'arguments': [['--mode', 'acq'],
                      ['--camera-addresses', ['10.10.10.41', '10.10.10.42', '10.10.10.43']],
                      ['--user', 'admin'],